 The banana is the cheapest fruit you can buy in Canada at any time of the year and Canadians eat approximately 3 billion bananas a year.
 In Canadian supermarkets bananas account for over 10% of total sales in the produce section and 1% of total sales.
 All this despite the fact that the nearest plantation is 5000 kilometres away and the banana is the most perishable fruit on our store shelves.
 "Banana Split" takes the viewer on a journey that begins with the hustle and bustle of a fruit market in Thunder Bay, Ontario and ends up with an examination of the daily challenges of life in Honduras.
 In addition to being a popular fruit in Canada, bananas are used as a staple food in more than 100 tropical and sub-tropical countries.
 See the film here.

-"Electronic Guide to the West Indian Diaspora in Middle America" (2001)
+"Digital Guide to the West Indian Diaspora in Central America" (2001-present)

 This was my first New Media project.
 In an effort to give something back to the people whose history I began building my career around, I have put together a chronological list of the documents I’ve found over the years.
 With this website, researchers can find out about obtain copies of documents without having to travel the world.
 In countries like Costa Rica, students do not even have to venture to San Jose to see out materials for projects on the history of the Atlantic coast region.